Travel guide

 Coverage and local operators (Claro and Tigo)

 Mobile coverage in Honduras is solid in urban and tourist areas, and more irregular in the mountainous interior.
 The two major operators are Claro Honduras and Tigo, which share almost the entire market and support the 4G/LTE network to which your eSIM connects.
+Your travel eSIM relies on the best available network in each area, so you don't depend on a single operator or on having chosen the right chip upon arrival.

 eSIM vs local SIM vs roaming

-Option Price Convenience Spanish number
+Option Estimated cost Convenience Active Spanish number

-Spanish roaming High (usually around €10-20/day outside the EU) High (you don't do anything) Yes
+Spanish Roaming High (can exceed several euros per day outside the EU) High (you do nothing) Yes

-eSIM Honduras: coverage, GB and prices for your trip
+eSIM Honduras: coverage, GB, and prices for your trip

 Photo: Ebrart p · Pexels